runpod/docs/docs/serverless/workers/get-started.md

 3. Provide the following:
    1. Endpoint name.
    2. Select a GPU.
-   3. Configure the number of workers.
+   3. Configure the number of Workers.
    4. (optional) Select **FlashBoot**.
    5. (optional) Select a template.
    6. Enter the name of your Docker image.